USS Lucid (MSO-458): Supporting Market Time operations

 Throughout 1964 Lucid continued training exercises off the U.S. West Coast, then departed Long Beach on 5 April 1965 on her fifth WestPac cruise.
 Arriving at Subic Bay in the Philippine Islands on 24 May, she prepared for Operation Market Time off the coast of Vietnam.
 From June to October the minesweeper continued patrol and surveillance of Vietnamese junk traffic.
 She boarded a total of 186 junks and steel-hulled ships, and contributed to a reduction of enemy infiltration of men and supplies by sea.
 Lucid returned to Long Beach on 14 December and operated off the southern California coast until May 1966 when she commenced overhaul at Harbor Boat Building Co. in San Pedro, Los Angeles.

 WestPac deployment after 1966 overhaul

 In October 1966, having completed her overhaul, Lucid prepared for another WestPac deployment.
 She departed Long Beach on 6 January 1967.
 Lucid served once again with the Market Time forces, performing surveillance and search duties, as well as hunting mines in the harbors of South Vietnam.
 On 16 October 1967, she departed Subic Bay, homeward bound after a long deployment.
 Lucid arrived at Long Beach on 18 November.
-Following a brief overhaul period, and refresher training, she sailed for WestPac on 1 April.
+Following a brief overhaul period, and refresher training, she sailed for WestPac on 1 April 1968.
 Along with patrol duty off the Vietnamese coast and upkeep periods at Subic Bay and Singapore, Lucid conducted minesweeping exercises with allied navies.
 Returning to Long Beach in mid-October, the minesweeper began a yard period where she (remained) into 1969.
 In August 1969, Lucid completed an extensive shipyard overhaul which included major modifications and additions to operations and communications capabilities.
+Lucid made her fourth and final deployment to Vietnam between 12 April and 17 July 1970, returning to Long Beach in September.